 Blogger can have a mind of it's own at times, so if you click on a year and get NO menu, click on the arrow next to the year, and you should get the list of months for that year to help you navigate a bit easier.
 To return to the homepage, you can click on the tab for the current year.
-Several blogs are in production, with articles on Altered Images and Transvision Vamp due over the next few months.
+Several blogs are in production, with articles on Madonna and Transvision Vamp due over the next few months.
 If my Windows problems continue, there may be some shorter blogs published beforehand - all were lined up for uploading at some point, it's just they were planned to appear further into the future.

 You can email me at firstname.lastname@example.org, and if you can add any information, you can add comments to the blog using the link at the bottom of the relevant page.
 Regards, Jason.